Summary IconKey Takeaways

 Gartner Rating: 4.5

-Azure Data Factory (ADF) is Microsoft’s cloud-based data integration service to create, schedule, and orchestrate complex data workflows.
+Azure Data Factory (ADF) is Microsoft’s cloud ETL with 90+ connectors and deep Azure integration used to create, schedule, and orchestrate complex data workflows.
 It’s a fully managed, serverless platform that helps organizations ingest data from different sources, be it on-premise, hybrid, or multi-cloud, and transform it at scale.

 ADF is ideal for teams deeply integrated into the Microsoft Azure stack, ensuring smooth connectivity with Azure Synapse, SQL Database, and Microsoft Fabric.
 The platform provides a flexible environment that supports both code-free visual authoring and code-centric development.
 This means citizen integrators can build simple pipelines using a drag-and-drop interface, while data engineers can use Azure Databricks or custom Azure Functions for high-performance, complex transformations.